DevProgress/i-like-hillary-but/_issues/isnt-hillary-too-sick.md

 ---
 layout: post
-title: "But isn't Hillary too sick to be president?"
+title: "...but isn't she too sick to be president?"
 categories: health
 ---